 The Portfolio may pay income dividends or make capital gains distributions.
-The income and capital gains distributions will be made in shares of the Portfolio.
+The income and capital gains distributions are expected to be made in shares of the Portfolio.
 See the prospectus of the separate account of the Insurer for federal income tax information.